Pelican Bay State Prison: Facilities

 The prison is located in a detached section of Crescent City, several miles north of the main urban area and just south of the Oregon border.

 Pelican Bay State Prison opened in 1989.
 It covers 275 acre, and grounds and operations are physically divided.

 An X-shaped cluster of buildings comprise a quarter of the prison's facilities, and are known as the Security Housing Unit, or SHU.
 This facility contains 1,056 solitary confinement cells, organized into 132 eight-cell pods.
 Each cell is 8 × 10 ft and contains a concrete ledge with a foam pad to be used as a bed, a steel combination sink and toilet, and two concrete cubes that serve as a desk and chair.

-Armed guards monitor six pods of 48 cells at once from central control booths, through perforated steel doors that make it easy for guards to see in but difficult for prisoners to see out.
-Cell doors are controlled remotely, and prisoners can be allowed out to shower or to exercise in each 8 × 20 ft pod's solitary exercise yard.
+Armed guards monitor six pods of 48 cells at once from central control booths, through perforated steel doors that make it easy for guards to see in, but difficult for prisoners to see out.
+Cell doors are controlled remotely.
+Prisoners can be allowed out to shower or to exercise in each 8 × 20 ft pod's solitary exercise yard.

 Half of the prison holds Level IV (maximum security) inmates in a general population environment with two-man cells.
-The remaining prison houses Level II inmates in an open-cell, dormitory-style facility for 500 individuals, and Level I (minimum security) prisoners in a facility for 400 individuals located outside of the main perimeter of the prison.
+The remaining prison houses Level II inmates in an open-cell, dormitory-style facility for 500 individuals.
+Level I (minimum security) prisoners are housed in a 400 man facility outside of the main perimeter of the prison.

 As of March 2022, 1,852 people were incarcerated at Pelican Bay State Prison.
 1,112 (60%) of those inmates were Level IV (maximum security) prisoners, 290 of whom were located in the Security Housing Unit.